-Founded in 1968 by Denis Szabo, Criminologie is primarily dedicated to presenting research results and addresses both scientists and criminal-justice professionals.
+Founded in 1968 by Denis Szabo, Criminologie (preceded by Acta Criminologica) is primarily dedicated to presenting research results and addresses both scientists and criminal-justice professionals.
 This theme-based journal deals with the current concerns and interests of criminologists in Quebec and elsewhere.
 Themes are often multidisciplinary in nature and the publication calls upon researchers in various fields: criminologists, sociologists, psychologists, jurists, etc. It is the only French-language criminology journal published in North America.
-Criminologie is made possible thanks to grants from the Canadian Human Sciences Research Council of Canada and the Fonds québécois de la recherche sur la société et la culture.
+A brief history of our journal is provided here (in French).

 Journal Archiving: Permanent archiving of Criminologie is provided by Portico.

 Copyright: Once the article is accepted, authors are linked by a copyright transfer agreement.
 Criminologie allows authors to disseminate the content of their articles (in part or in full) if an explicit mention is made of the first publication in the journal Criminologie and the full reference given.
-For more information: email@example.com.

 Criminologie may accept articles that include the reutilization of some of the author’s own material – often referred to as self-plagiarism – such as a literature review or methodology used in a research project if the previous appearance of this material is explicitly mentioned by the author.
 However the submitted paper must also clearly provide new and previously unpublished research results.
 When submitting an article, authors must confirm that “the paper being submitted is new and has not been published previously.”
 Instances of self-plagiarism should be noted in the covering letter.

 Measures against plagiarism: If the Editorial Board detects plagiarism before publication, it will be discussed with the author.
 If the plagiarism is detected after publication, mention of it will be made in the next issue of Criminologie and the electronic version of the article may be removed from our site depending on the nature and/or the extent of the plagiarism.